xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

                    Figure 4: Recipes in a mouth state.

-Note, that the register 'x(3)' is not part of the SOV.
+Note, that the register 'x(3)' is not part of the SCR.
 Thus, the newly entered computations 'x(3)=x(0)+1' and 'x(3)=x(0)+3' are not operations 'op(i)' as defined earlier and are not subject to further considerations.
 Now, let the process of 'interference' be defined as follows.